Problem

 Username | Alias |

-info, mailer-daemon, marketing, sales, support |
+postmaster | info, mailer-daemon, marketing, sales, support |

-newsadm, newsadmin, usenet |
+news | newsadm, newsadmin, usenet |

-ftp-adm, ftp-admin, ftpadm, ftpadmin |
+FTP | ftp-adm, ftp-admin, ftpadm, ftpadmin |

-webmaster |
+webmaster | www |

 Solution

-To resolve issues with invalid, reserved, or restricted usernames or aliases, perform run the following command as the root user to rename the account:
+To resolve issues with invalid, reserved, or restricted usernames or aliases, you can modify the account to use a different username:

-whmapi1 modifyacct user=username newuser=newusername
+whmapi1 modifyacct user=oldusername newuser=newusername

 Comments